JuliaRegistries/General/README.md

 If you are registering a new package, please make sure that you have read the [package naming guidelines](https://julialang.github.io/Pkg.jl/dev/creating-packages/#Package-naming-guidelines-1).

+See our [Contributing Guidelines](./CONTRIBUTING.md) for ways to get involved!

 ## Registering a package in General

 New packages and new versions of packages are added the General registry by pull requests